Making your teaching inclusive: Focus on neurodiversity

 25/01/2022 - 07/03/2022

 Who should attend?

 This session explores the implications of neurodiversity for teaching practice in the current context.
 It explores the range of neurodiverse conditions, aiming to increase awareness and understanding.
-It also seeks to identify practical steps which academic staff can take to effectively support neurodiverse students, who may have varying degrees of recognition of their condition(s).
+It seeks to identify practical steps which academics can take to support neurodiverse students, who may have varying degrees of recognition of their condition(s).

 What are the benefits?